codermara/goose/README.md

 # Goose Game Project

-This is a full-stack web application built with modern technologies.
+This is a full-stack web application.
 The project consists of a React-based frontend and a NestJS-based backend.

 ## Project Structure